mattiadri/region_growing_on_medical_imaging/README.md

 - The search continues until there are no more nodes in the queue.

 **Time Complexity**:
 - The algorithm takes as input an image of size $h * w$, where $h$ is the height and $w$ is the width.
-It calculates the absolute difference between each pixel and the seed value.
+It calculates the absolute difference between each pixel and the value selected according to the growth criterion.
 This operation iterates over all pixels in the image, resulting in a complexity of
 $O(h * w)$;
 - The main part of the algorithm performs a BFS using a queue to visit pixels that satisfy the mask condition, for each pixel $(x, y)$, up to 8 neighbors are evaluated.
 This contributes a constant cost per pixel.
 Each pixel is visited at most once, guaranteed by the `visited` array.
 Therefore, the total number of iterations in the main loop is proportional to the number of pixels in the image.